 Introduction to Snowflake

-Snowflake is an SQL-based Data Warehouse solution that supports structured and semi-structured data sets.
-The key benefit provided by Snowflake is the separation of Storage, Compute, and Metadata Services.
-Using Snowflake primitives, DBAs can centrally manage logical assets (Data Warehouses, Databases, etc.) and not technical assets (servers, buckets, etc.).
+Snowflake is an SQL-based data warehouse solution that supports structured and semi-structured data sets.
+The key benefit provided by Snowflake is the separation of storage, compute, and metadata services.
+Using Snowflake primitives, DBAs can centrally manage logical assets (data warehouses, databases, etc.), not technical assets (servers, buckets, etc.).

-Snowflake has the ability to spin up new nodes (CPU and storage) in seconds while the Data Warehouse is online.
-It also dramatically reduces cost compared to traditional Data Warehouse platforms.
+Snowflake can spin up new nodes (CPU and storage) in seconds while the data warehouse is online.
+It also dramatically reduces costs compared to traditional data warehouse platforms.

 Introduction to Intercom

 Intercom is a customer communication platform.
-The platform enables teams in internet businesses to communicate with their customers on their Websites, Inside the Web, and Mobile Applications, as well as by E-Mail.
+The platform enables teams in internet businesses to communicate with their customers on their Websites, Inside the Web, and through mobile applications, as well as by e-mail.
 Intercom exposes many resources through its API which you can export onto your Database.

 Key features of Intercom:

-• Real-time Metrics: Intercom allows you to quickly access metrics like Open Rates and Click-Throughs.
+- Real-time Metrics: Intercom allows you to access metrics like Open Rates and Click-Throughs quickly.
 However, often, businesses would need to import this data into BigQuery to combine it with other sources and get deeper insights.

 Step 1: Extract Data from Intercom

-It’s easy to export your Intercom data as a CSV file using the RESTful Web API.
-There are 4 types of datasets that you can export:
+Exporting your Intercom data as a CSV file using the RESTful Web API is easy.
+There are four types of datasets that you can export:

 To export all of your conversation data for a specific date range (UNIX Epoch time), you are going to use a simple CURL (Request).